Formation of paired phases of bosons and their excitations in a square lattice: conclusion

 For sufficiently strong NNN interaction strength, the homogeneous Mott-1 (MI-1) phase is replaced by a stripe ordered solid of pair particles, which is crucial for the formation of PSS phase.
 Such pair solid melts above a critical pair hopping strength, due to the pair particle/hole production, giving rise to the PSS phase with coexisting pair superfluidity and stripe density order.
 Even for such paired states of bosons, the roton mode softening as a precursor of density ordering and appearance of a low-energy gapped mode are robust signatures of supersolidity \cite{Shlyapnikov_roton,Nozieres_roton,amplitude_mode_SS, Higgs_mode_SS_expt,Manali_CMFT_2}, which can be probed in the experiments.
 In this context, for the formation of atomic supersolid, both the roton as well as gapped Higgs mode are detected in the recent experiments \cite{Ferlaino_expt1_roton,Ferlaino_expt2_roton,Ferlaino_expt3_roton, TPfau_expt1_roton,TPfau_expt2_roton,Esslinger_expt1_roton, Higgs_mode_SS_expt}.
 The recent proposal to engineer the pair hopping using external laser fields seems to be promising for realizing such unconventional paired states of bosons \cite{pair_tunneling_zhou}.
 Also, the attractive interaction between the bosons can effectively generate the pair hopping \cite{Lewenstein_PSS}, which is a key ingredient for the formation of such paired states, as discussed in the present work.
 Moreover, we believe our analysis can also shed light on the pairing between two component bosons.
 Due to the presence of long-range interactions, engineering the pairing between the dipolar atoms \cite{Lewenstein_pair_hopping,Lewenstein_PSS} can open up the possibility to explore the exotic pair supersolid state, which can also be important for understanding superconductivity.

 In order to investigate the stability of such paired states under thermal fluctuations, the finite temperature phase diagrams are obtained using the CMF theory.
 We also focus on the melting pathway of pair supersolid phase, which is particularly interesting due to the coexisting pair superfluidity and density order.
 In contrast to the atomic phases, the inclusion of cluster correlations in CMF theory yields a larger value of the melting temperature of the paired phases compared to that of MF theory, indicating the stability of these phases at finite temperatures.
 Moreover, as a result of pair hopping, the transition from ASF to normal fluid (NF) can become first-order.
 Near the first-order transition, the metastable configurations of the paired phases can be explored by a temperature quench, as done in recent experiments on dipolar supersolids \cite{Ferlaino_SS_quench_expt1, Ferlaino_SS_quench_expt2,Ferlaino_SS_quench_2d_expt}.
+The interesting results discussed in this work are based on the framework of mean field and cluster mean field approach, which deserve further attention by using more accurate techniques like Quantum Monte Carlo.

 The present analysis elucidates the basic phenomenology behind the formation of such exotic paired states of bosons as well as the robust features captured from their low-lying excitations, which are of relevance for the ongoing cold atom experiments.